Houseplant: Early history

 The history of houseplants is intertwined with the history of container gardening in general.
-Ancient Egyptians and Sumerians grew ornamental and fruiting plants in decorative containers.
+Ancient Egyptians grew ornamental (flowers) and fruiting plants in decorative containers, where blue and white lotus floral arrangements gave rise to more luxuriant bouquets during the New Kingdom.
+Egyptian Queen Hatshepsut grew frankincense in her temple in 1478 BC.
 Ancient Greeks and the Romans cultivated laurel trees (Laurus nobilis) in earthenware vessels.
-In ancient China, potted plants were shown at garden exhibitions over 2,500 years ago.
+Roman villas were perfumed with the blossom of citrus trees.
+In ancient China, potted plants were shown at garden exhibitions over 2,500 years ago, and they were seen as a symbol of wealth.
+In around 600 BC, King Nebuchadnezzar constructed a botanical garden for his wife, Queen Amytis, filling it with fragrant flowers.

-In the medieval era, gillyflowers (Dianthus caryophyllus) were displayed in containers.
+In the medieval era, gillyflowers were displayed in containers.

 Early modern era

-In the Renaissance, plant collectors and affluent merchants from Italy, the Netherlands and Belgium imported plants from Asia Minor and the East Indies.
+During the Renaissance (15th–16th centuries), plant collectors and affluent merchants from Italy, the Netherlands and Belgium imported plants from Asia Minor and the East Indies.
 Creeping groundsel was introduced in Malta and the rest of Europe in the 15th century as an ornamental plant.

-In the 17th century, fascination in exotic plants grew among the aristocracy of France and England, with inventor and writer Sir Hugh Platt publishing Garden of Eden in 1660, which was a book about how to grow plants indoors.
+In the 17th century, fascination with exotic plants grew among the aristocracy of France and England.
+Inventor and writer Sir Hugh Platt published Garden of Eden in 1660, a book that directed indoor plant growing methods.
 Wealthy British households purchased imported fruit trees, especially citrus trees, to grow in specialized orangeries.
 Less wealthy people would also grow plants, especially flowers, indoors.
 Orange trees became less fashionable as international commerce in oranges became more widespread.
 Succulents, such as aloes, were also cultivated.

 18th century

 In the early 18th century, windows in London became wider and brighter, expanding the opportunities for the lower classes to grow plants indoors.

 The expansion of European colonialism brought Europeans into contact with a wide variety of new plants, especially tropical plants more suited to growing as houseplants.
 Explorers and botanists brought over 5,000 species to Europe from South America, Africa, Asia and Australia.

-Forcing plants to bloom out of season, especially bulbs, was very popular in this era.
+Forcing plants to bloom out of season, especially bulbs, grew in popularity during the 18th century.
 The decorative pot or cachepot specifically for growing houseplants (as opposed to a simple terracotta pot, or a decorative vase) was developed in this era as ceramic manufacturing took off.

 Plant breeding developed in the late 17th and 18th centuries.
 These innovations were drawn and presented in the botanical gardens and in private court collections.
 At the end of the 18th century, flower tables became part of the salons.
 Furthermore, nurseries were flourishing in the 18th century, which stocked thousands of plants, including citrus, jasmines, mignonette, bays, myrtles, agaves and aloes.